precice/python-bindings/README.md

 There are two possible reasons, why preCICE is not found:

 1. preCICE is not installed.
 Please download and install the C++ library preCICE.
-See above.
+See [above](https://github.com/precice/python-bindings/blob/develop/README.md#required-dependencies).
 2. preCICE is installed, but cannot be found.
 Please make sure that preCICE can be found during the installation process.
-See our wiki page on [linking to preCICE](https://github.com/precice/precice/wiki/Linking-to-preCICE) and the instructions above in this README file.
+See our wiki page on [linking to preCICE](https://github.com/precice/precice/wiki/Linking-to-preCICE) and [the instructions above](https://github.com/precice/python-bindings/blob/develop/README.md#precice-at-custom-location-setting-paths).

 ### Version of Cython is too old